GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a recap of the car insurance concepts raised in the charts and tables above.
+The following list is a condensed summary of the material that was covered in the above illustrations.

-- Drivers considered higher risk that have major violations or accidents may pay on average $1,340 more each year than a safer driver
+- Higher risk drivers with multiple at-fault accidents pay an average of $1,340 more annually than a safer driver

 - Increasing physical damage deductibles can save around $350 each year